Space station

-Space stations have harboured so far the only long-duration direct human presence in space.
-After the first station Salyut 1 (1971) and its tragic Soyuz 11 crew, space stations have been operated consecutively since Skylab (1973), having allowed a progression of long-duration direct human presence in space.
-Stations have been occupied by consecutive crews since 1987 with the Salyut successor Mir.
-Uninterrupted occupation of stations has been achieved since the operational transition from the Mir to the ISS, with its first occupation in 2000.
+Space stations have been hosting the only continuous presence of humans in space.
+The first space station was Salyut 1 (1971), hosting the first crew, of the ill-fated Soyuz 11.
+Consecutively space stations have been operated since Skylab (1973) and occupied since 1987 with the Salyut successor Mir.
+Uninterrupted human presence in orbital space through space stations has been sustained since the operational transition from the Mir to the International Space Station (ISS), with the latter's first occupation in 2000.